vanderaj/riskcalculator/README.md

 some allowances for OSTMM 3 isms, such as attack chaining.

 So no more guessing if stored XSS is really a big deal, calculate it!

+Code
+(C) 2015 Andrew van der Stock, andrew@threatintelligence.com

+Licensed under the GPLv3.
+If you need a different license, please ask - I do not bite.